vg103/Global_Healthcare/docs/functional_spec.md

 # Functional Spec

+### Background

+### User Profiles:

 **User 1: Policymaker**

-	wants to know how good their county's healthcare system is, identify strengths and weaknesses to address in future policy, if the country has enough medical staff for their population interacts by using the dashboard, filtering visualizations needs to isolate the information for their specific country and compare with stats of other countries of their choosing not technical, skills include graph comprehension and dashboard navigation
+	- wants to know how good their county's healthcare system is, identify strengths and weaknesses to address in future policy, if the country has enough medical staff for their population
+	- interacts by using the dashboard, filtering visualizations
+	- needs to isolate the information for their specific country and compare with stats of other countries of their choosing
+	- not technical, skills include graph comprehension and dashboard navigation

 **User 2: Person looking to move to a new country**

-	wants to see countries with top healthcare systems interacts by using the dashboard, seeing average stats across all countries, highlighting top countries needs to see which countries are at the top of different categories not technical, skills include graph comprehension and dashboard navigation
+	- wants to see countries with top healthcare systems
+	- interacts by using the dashboard, seeing average stats across all countries, highlighting top countries
+	- needs to see which countries are at the top of different categories
+	- not technical, skills include graph comprehension and dashboard navigation

 **User 3: Journalist who communicates healthcare trends and issues to the public**

-	wants to compare healthcare systems across countries to highlight success factors and challenges interacts by comparing countries
+	- wants to compare healthcare systems across countries to highlight success factors and challenges
+	- interacts by comparing countries
-	needs to see high-level trends across countries and over time Moderately non-technical; they understand the importance of data but are not experts in analytics.
+	- needs to see high-level trends across countries and over time
+	- Moderately non-technical; they understand the importance of data but are not experts in analytics.

+### Data Sources

+### Use Cases

 **Use Case 1: Looking into a specifc country's healthcare**